One-step replica symmetry breaking of random regular NAE-SAT I: Introduction

 \subsubsection{Moment computations}

-The previous approaches in \cite{dss15ksat,dss16maxis,dss16,ssz16} to study the moments of $\overline{\bZ}_\lambda$ were to decompose the quantity into the contributions from different types of ``local neighborhood profile'' of configurations.
+The previous approaches in \cite{dss15ksat,dss16maxis,dss16,ssz22} to study the moments of $\overline{\bZ}_\lambda$ were to decompose the quantity into the contributions from different types of ``local neighborhood profile'' of configurations.
 However, in our case where we have infinitely many types of free components, such methods do not give a good enough understanding of $\overline{\bZ}_\lambda$, since the Stirling approximations which were crucial in the earlier works are no longer precise.

 Instead, we focus on computing the \textit{cost} of containing each type of free component inside a cluster.
 A major observation we make is that conditioned on the ``boundary profile" of non-free variables and certain type of clauses, the profile of free components is given by the result of \textit{independently throwing in each type of free component with a prescribed probability}.
-After making an appropriate choice of $\lambda$, we appeal to the local central limit theorem (\textsc{clt}) to compute the first and second moments of $\overline{\bZ}_{\lambda,s_\circ}$ conditioned on the boundary profile.
+Then, we observe that computing the first and second moments of $\overline{\bZ}_{\lambda,s_\circ}$ conditioned on the boundary profile amounts to computing the probability of certain large deviation event.
+After making an appropriate choice of $\lambda$ and an exponential tilting, we appeal to the local central limit theorem (\textsc{clt}) to calculate the probability.
+This method is a well-established technique in large deviations theory \cite{DZ10} and has also been employed in other combinatorial settings \cite{baez97, Harashita21}.
 Subsequently, to sum up the contribution from different types of boundary profile, we use the \textit{resampling method} which we describe below.